Tarrasch/ravens-test/README.markdown

-To prove that my program otherwise works, I did run my program on a modified image (not pictured) where each figure in the grid is of one size bigger, that is having 3 more subfigures than the original problem.
+To prove that my program otherwise works, I did run my program on a modified image (not pictured) where each figure in the grid is of one size bigger, that is each having 3 more subfigures than in the pictured problem.
 I called this representation `reps/t2.txt`.
-This one get solved as expected, here is the program output:
+This one gets solved as expected, here is the program output:

     --------------------------------------------------------
     Solution to problem t2 is: